jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab0.rst

 Weirdness at end of Lab 3 load balancing - see screenshot in lab. mixed graphics from both sites when [Shift + refresh]

-3. Lab 4 - Work out internal load balancer issue (can't LB to azure ---troubleshoot) (Brad & Chas)
+3. Lab 4 - Work out internal load balancer issue (can't LB to azure ---troubleshoot) (Brad & Chas) 4/19 note 12AM EST - Fixed
+Still need to finish writing the end of this lab.

 4. Lab 5 - Add resource to AWS workload (image, page whatever) for /aws.
 Add resource to Azure workoad for /azure (Chas)